iley-power/democracy-how/README.md

 Dictators and party members around them tend to be sociopaths.
 They drive the country to violence which in terms brings destruction to business and agriculture
 In a country with no jobs and no food people survive by being more violent: fighting for jobs and food, stealing, looting Good to review examples of what happened in China after the fall of the empire.
-For example, many peasants joined the ranks of the communistic army of Mao Tse Tung because they needed food and protection from a brutal violence of warlords. (need citations of how the Rred Army under Mao increased from several thousands to become huge army).
-Similar thing happened in Cambodia when peasants joined Khmer Ruge army to
+For example, many peasants joined the ranks of the communistic army of Mao Tse Tung because they needed food and protection from a brutal violence of warlords. (need citations of how the Red Army under Mao increased from several thousands to become huge army).
+Similar thing happened in Cambodia when peasants joined Khmer Rouge army to
 Young men tend to join military/police to be in charge of resource distribution In poor countries no money spent on family planning and hence many young kids are born Concentration of many young men with low unemployment leads to violence on the street

+=Propaganda=

+Dictatorship relies on people’s will to keep it around.
+It is not just Dictatorship.
+Any india that sticks in our mind is an idea that was delivered to us somehow.
+Dictatorship relies on propaganda to keep people engaged in a toxic set of ideas.
+Hence, people under dictatorial regime are complacent with the regime, because many of them believe in this regime and the ideas behind the regime.
+E.g., Communism, Nazism, Roman Empire.
+That is why free speech and freedom of journalism is important.
+Dictators manipulate facts so that the population feels the dictatorial regime is right. (e.g., article: “How Modern Dictators Survive: Cooptation, Censorship, Propaganda, and Repression”)
+How can you resist propaganda?
+Try to find independent sources of information and help with distribution of truthful information to the public.
+Distribution of information can be done in many ways: via internet, meetings, underground publications, and so on.

 =Anarchy and vacuum in power=
 In physics when the air is taken out of a volume a new air will come in from the surrounding.
 Similar to that there is no vacuum in organized power.
-There are always people energetic-enough  who are organized on street-level, neighbourhood level, city-level, province-level and so on.
+There are always people energetic-enough  who are organized on street-level, neighborhood level, city-level, province-level and so on.
 There are always multiple groups of organizations: based on profession, sex, personal interests, politics, sports, religion, and even just pure hate.
 There are always some kind of organizations that unite people.
 And the people at the top of these organization are hungry for power.
 Sometimes because they have antisocial disorder, but sometimes because they feel a need to solve their own problems, in rare cases some of them want to do something good.
 In cases where central regime fallen, these organizations will start to unite people around them.
 Eventually several of these organizations will form dominant parties/powers.
 If these parties are strong enough, they will form a new regime.
 If one of them particularly strong enough, it will form a dictatorial regime.
 If non of these parties are strong enough to form a strong federal state control, don’t worry.
 There are always similar groups from neighboring countries that are willing to invade.
 And lastl;y if the invasion isn’t implemented, the parties collide against each other into civil unrest and war.

 Example: destabilization of regimes in Iraq and Siriya, and a consequent rise of Islamic State (ISIS).
 When Sadam’s regime was removed by the invasion of United States and Western Allies and when the allied armies started to exit Iraq, a vacuum of power arose in remote geographical areas in Iraq which allied forces had trouble to control.
 Conflicts between religious groups resulted in establishment of terror-like organizations that one of them would be come ISIS.
 Further destabilization of power in the neighbouring Siria allowed ISIS to spread into larger territory and hence control larger population, larger area, and larger income to the organization.